-This homemade bruschetta caprese (with mozzarella) is a unique twist on your classic Italian bruschetta recipe!
-With sun dried tomatoes and mozzarella that is baked until melted, it is an easy appetizer your guests will be diving in for!
+This homemade bruschetta caprese (with mozzarella) is a unique twist on the classic Italian appetizer!
+With sun dried tomatoes and mozzarella that is baked until melted, it is like a caprese salad taken to the next level.

 Ahh bruschetta!
 Cue the Italian music!